WinVector/rquery/README.md

 A good place to start is the [`rquery` introductory vignette](https://winvector.github.io/rquery/articles/rquery_intro.html).

-Note `rquery` is a "database first" design.
+Note: `rquery` is a "database first" design.
 This means choices are made that favor database implementation.
 These include: capturing the entire calculation prior to doing any work (and using recursive methods to inspect this object, which can limit the calculation depth to under 1000 steps at a time), preferring "tame column names" (which isn't a bad idea in `R` anyway as columns and variables are often seen as cousins), and not preserving row or column order (or supporting numeric column indexing).
 Also, `rquery` does have a fast in-memory implementation: [`rqdatatable`](https://CRAN.R-project.org/package=rqdatatable) (thanks to the [`data.table` package](https://CRAN.R-project.org/package=data.table)), so one can in fact use `rquery` without a database.

 ![](https://github.com/WinVector/rquery/raw/master/tools/rquery.jpg)